operasoftware/devopera/articles/_posts/2013-05-21-remotely-debugging-opera-for-android.md

 authors:
 - bruce-lawson
 - chris-mills
 intro: 'Now that Opera for Android is out, you’ll sometimes need to debug it, as there are differences in Standards support between Opera and Chrome for Android and Chrome on Android 4+.
-Here's how to connect Opera for Android to Chromium-based desktop browsers for remote debugging.'
+Here’s how to connect Opera for Android to Chromium-based desktop browsers for remote debugging.'
 tags:
 - android
 - opera-14